 One of the easiest ways to get between the University campus and Lancaster city is by bus.
 It takes only 15–20 minutes and buses stop every few minutes in the centre of campus.
-If you plan to use the buses regularly you can save money by buying a Unirider ticket, which you can purchase from the Student Union.
+If you plan to use the buses regularly you can save money by buying a Unirider ticket, available from the Students' Union.
 The ticket offers unlimited bus travel on all services in the Lancaster area.
 For more information, visit the University bus travel page.

 Parking on campus is extremely limited and students will need to provide evidence if they need a car on campus.
 Take a look at the rules concerning car parking.